 - Lack of engagement with peers and target customers is a social killer.
 Remember to put the social back into your social networking efforts.
 Then you can focus and engage online that will reach your target customers.

-How To Bring “Social” Back To Social Media
+How To Bring “Social” Back To Your Social Media Efforts

 It's not just about sending out emails or adding content on social networks that will grow your engagement factor.
 Your efforts should include connecting with your target customers, your peers and even those that you want to mentor you.
 Case in point: